Teodor Janković-Mirijevski: Obstacles to reforms

 Heavily influenced by the Rousseauean pedagogy of Johann Bernard Basedow, Janković was critical of Johann Ignaz von Felbiger continued emphasis upon memorization.
 Janković was an advocate of the Socratic method, in which instruction took the form of a conversation between teacher and pupil.
 Memorization was important but to a certain point.
 During his career, Janković was formulating a general theory of education.
-In this respect, he is the forerunner of Heinrich Julius Bruns (1746-1794), Joseph Anton Gall (1748-1807), Johann Heinrich Pestalozzi, Adolph Diesterweg, Friedrich Fröbel and others, and was the first to formulate that idea of "education according to traditions and customs" so influential in his work in the Habsburg Empire among the Serbs, Romanians, Greeks, Bulgars and in Imperial Russia among the Russians, Ukrainians, Ruthenians, Rusyns, Belorussians.
+In this respect, he is the forerunner of Heinrich Julius Bruns (1746-1794), Joseph Anton Gall (1748-1807), Johann Heinrich Pestalozzi, Adolph Diesterweg, Friedrich Fröbel and others, and was the first to formulate that idea of "education according to traditions and customs" so influential in his work in the Habsburg Empire among the Serbs, Romanians, Greeks, Bulgars and in Imperial Russia among the Russians, Ukrainians, Ruthenians, Rusyns, and Belarusians.
 The influence of Janković on educational thought is comparable with that of his contemporaries, Emanuilo Janković, Anastasije Stojković, Franz Aepinus and Dositej Obradović, on science and philosophy.
 In fact, he was largely influenced by the thought of these men, if not others; and his importance is large because he first applied systematically the principles of thought and investigation, formulated by philosophers of the Era of Enlightenment to the general organization of education.
 Another aspect of his educational influence is the second edition of the "Comparative Dictionary of All Languages and Dialects, Arranged in Alphabetical Order," issued in 1791.

 In short, Theresian school reforms had a significant impact on the educational level of the Banat.
 At the very least the reforms promoted the rise of the Serbian and Romanian literary vernaculars.
 Efforts to diffuse the written vernacular began in 1770 when the court sanctioned the establishment of a Cyrillic press for Serbs and Romanians alike by the Viennese publishing firm of Joseph von Kuzböck.
 Schoolbooks were also translated for the Romanian population, which was concentrated in southeastern Banat.
 It is no accident in this regard that the noted Serbian playwright Joakim Vujić and poet and translator Aleksije Vezilić had graduated from the schools established by the reforms in the 1770s.
 Similarly, four of the Romanian intellectuals—Mihai Roşu Martinovici, Dimitrie Țichindeal, Paul Iorgovici (1764-1808) and Constantin Diaconovici-Loga (1770-1850) -- even taught in them.